s-damian/design-patterns-php/src/singleton/README.md

-# Singleton - Design Patterns - Exemple avec PHP 7
+# Singleton - Design Patterns - Example with PHP 8.1

 ## Description

+### English description:

+This design pattern allows to return only one instance of a class in an entire application.

+PS: We generally use this design pattern if several instances of a class will cause problems.

+### Description française :

 Ce design pattern permet de retourner qu'une seule instance d'une classe dans toute une application.

 PS : On utilise généralement ce design pattern si plusieurs instance d'un classe poserai problème(s).

-### Voici un exemple du design pattern singleton en PHP 7
+## Here is an example of the singleton design pattern in PHP 8.1

 * [Singleton - Source](https://github.com/dev-and-web/design-patterns-php/blob/master/src/singleton/index.php)